 Welcome to Görliwood!
-From The Reader (2008) to Inglourious Basterds (2009) or The Grand Budapest Hotel (2014) – Görlitz, the easternmost town in Germany, has no doubt become one of Europe's most popular film location hot spot in recent years.
+From The Reader (2008) to Inglourious Basterds (2009) or The Grand Budapest Hotel (2014) – Görlitz, the easternmost town in Germany, has no doubt become one of Europe's most popular film location hot spots in recent years.
+So in this blog post, I will tell you how you can trace the famous filming locations of several big screen blockbusters on your very own Görlitz Film Locations walk.

 A brief introduction to Görlitz